 Data quality control

-A final data quality check should be enacted in the data management system.
+Before any analysis, a final data quality check should be enacted in the data management system.
 Only a limited set of errors can be detected and corrected at this stage; a cross-check with the situation in the field is usually not possible and the errors that can be detected are mainly referring to internal inconsistencies and values beyond realistic ranges.
-A correction will be easy in some cases (if, for example the decimal point was obviously shifted for a measurement value) – and impossible in others (if, for example, a species was incorrectly identified or the plot location incorrectly determined).
+A correction will be easy in some cases (if, for example the decimal point was obviously shifted for a measurement value) and impossible in others (if, for example, a species was incorrectly identified or the plot location incorrectly determined).

-QA/QC actions when managing the data base shall embrace:
+QA/QC actions when managing and analysing the data base include:

 Re-check the data in the office.
 Edit checks that should have been conducted in the field should be applied to the raw data, especially if a field data recorder is not used.
 Raw data should be archived.
 Changes should be made to a copy of it.
-Further checks can be performed using graphical and summary statistics to identify outliers to examine further.
+Further checks can be performed using graphical and summary statistics to identify outliers to examine them further.
 Finally, appropriate methods for filling in missing data or correcting obviously incorrect data should be devised and implemented, wherever possible.

 So-called outliers need to be very carefully checked before eliminating them.
 Frequently they represent extreme cases, and not errors.

-Develop procedures to perform quality assurance of estimates produced by the estimation system.
+Perform quality assurance of estimates produced by the estimation system.
 This can be conducted by implementing the estimation algorithms using a parallel, unrelated system.
 For example, the appropriate estimation procedures can be applied in a spreadsheet to verify the integrity of the corporate system.

 Define the specific analysis steps in order to answer monitoring questions

-Data analyses and estimation (see chapter 4.4.4) typically is to produce pre-defined figures, tables, graphs and maps of target forest variables.
+Data analyses and estimation (see chapter 4.4.4) typically are to produce pre-defined figures, tables, graphs and maps of target forest variables.
 These estimates are the numerical results that need subsequently to be further analysed and interpreted to answer the monitoring questions identified in the information needs assessment.
 The results should produce the information needed to achieve strategic goals, reach set targets and fulfil stakeholders’ needs.

-In order to ensure that the analyses performed on the NFMS data does specifically answer the questions for which it was designed, before doing the data analyses, a NFMS shall:
+In order to ensure that the analyses performed on the NFMS data does specifically answer the questions for which it was designed, before doing the data analyses, and if possible before the data collection design, a NFMS should:

 Define the expected type of outcome of the analyses as specifically as possible according to what had been expressed in the information needs assessment.